niteshchoudhary692/Poly-proof-3rd/README.md

 Use the command `npx hardhat run scripts/deploy.ts` to execute the deployment script.
 This script performs the following tasks:

-1. Deploys the `MultiplierVerifier.sol` contract on the blockchain.
+1. Deploys the `MyCircuitVerifier.sol` contract on the blockchain.
 2. Generates a proof using circuit intermediaries with the `generateProof()` function.
 3. Creates calldata for the verification process using the `generateCallData()` function.
 4. Calls the `verifyProof()` method on the deployed Verifier contract with the generated calldata to verify the proof.